 - From here, choose the app and click Advanced Options.

-- When you scroll down to the App Permissions section, you will see all the permissions that the app has.
+- When you scroll down to the App Permissions section, you will see all the app’s permissions.
 You can then toggle the app permissions to allow access.
 If you don’t see the App Permissions section, it is most likely the app doesn’t have any permission control.

 Besides this, you can also manage permissions for all the apps on your PC.
 To do this, follow the steps below: